terminusdb/terminuscms-docs/how-to/use-the-clients/python-client/import-data.md

 # Import data with the Python client

-This how-to assumes that you are already connected to a database and made a schema that matches the CSV you want to import.
+This how-to assumes that you are already connected to a database and have a schema that matches the CSV you want to import.

 ## Importing a CSV file